Friday, June 26, 2026

 More than a decade later, the refs again seem overmatched.
 Maybe the NFL has made the rules—particularly on pass interference—so confusing that even the zebras don’t know what’s what anymore.

 Across the board in sports, modern-day technology is playing a much more vital role in officiating.
-During an interview with FOS, Reddit cofounder Alexis Ohanian said he expects tech, robots, and AI to replace human refs.
-Yes, it will cost people jobs.
-But technology ultimately makes sporting contests fairer and better, he said.
+During a recent interview with Front Office Sports, Reddit cofounder Alexis Ohanian said he wants to see tech, robots, and AI fully replace human refs.
+Yes, it will cost human jobs, but technology ultimately makes sporting contests fairer and better, he said.
 “It never made sense to me why those balls and strikes are called by anything other than a robot,” noted Ohanian.

 Whatever the reason, the NFL needs to figure this out.
 They can start by remembering the old adage: Let the players play.